 On the surface of this episode, I got the impression that Darin also reads the webcomic xkcd, because "Were-Monster" had a lot to say about the prevalence of smartphone cameras and the diminishing return on believable photographic evidence of Bigfoot and UFOs, like thus:

-and all I got in the end was an LG480 with Verizon service.
+When I saw this cartoon, it broke my heart.
+My childhood reading up on UFOs and Bigfoot and ghosts, and all I got in the end was an LG480 with Verizon service. |

 Because our story opens on a disgruntled and despairing Mulder, back in the basement working the X-Files cases like he's wanted to but frustrated more than ever that his work is meaningless.
 As Scully enters with a case - and yelling at him for throwing pencils into HER "I Want to Believe" poster (because Mulder shredded his back in "My Struggle") - Mulder rants back about the lack of genuine evidence over 25 years of work on the paranormal.
 He flips through fake photo after fake photo of men in rubber suits either trying to sell car tires or pretending to be armadillos.
 He's gotten to the point where he's tired of chasing after monsters because it turns out the monsters are either alligators ("Quagmire") or wolves or bears or tigers or plain old human serial killers in a rubber mask.